Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Uniformly rotating Neutron Stars

 \section{Uniformly rotating Neutron Stars}

 So far we considered microphysical spin as a source for torsion effects.
-However, the angular momentum of a macroscopic object might be another possible source of torsion effects, as argued e.g. by \cite{Mao:2006bb}.
+However, the angular momentum of a macroscopic object \LM{– irrespective of the matter that makes it up –} might be another possible source of torsion effects, as argued e.g. by \cite{Mao:2006bb}. \LMtwo{In particular, even objects made up entirely of bosonic matter could source torsion, as long as they carry macroscopic angular momentum.
+This of course casts some doubt on the proposal, since – so far – only fermions have been shown to couple to torsion \cite{HehlReview76, Kibble:1961ba}.
+We further discuss this below.} \\

 The goal of this section is to estimate the magnitude of such effects using the macroscopic angular momentum of a rotating neutron star.
 In particular, we investigate how large the torsion effects are compared to the energy-density effects of the neutron star fluid.
 However, we expect that torsion effects will always be smaller simply by virtue of the quadratic coupling constant $\kappa=8\pi G/c^4$ in the field equations \eqref{sec:theory:full-einstein-cartan-equation}. \\

 From a geometric viewpoint, curvature corresponds to the failure of parallel transports to commute.
 As a result, the masses of single particles and the emergent mass of macroscopic objects all induce curvature by means of that same geometric description.
 Similarly, torsion describes the failure of parallel transport parallelograms to close.
 Employing the same geometric reasoning to microscopic spin and macroscopic rotation, one might very well expect torsion effects induced from both. \\